milespossing/possing-tech-blog/content/posts/easing-into-purity-ts.md

 # OUTLINE

+## Things we care about in software

+- Correctness
+  - Does it do what we think it will?
+  - Can we follow the flow of code?

+- Code quality
+  - Testability
+  - Readability
+  - Reusability

+- Performance
+  - Execution Performance
+  - Correctness under parallelism

+- Correctness: Several key features

+## On the growth of Paradigms

+- Historically we've always added structure to engineering practice, freedom through restriction
+- Operate at the HIGHEST level of restriction while still being able to perform the basic job

+## The functional paradigm

+- Use of pure functions
+- Data mutation is forbidden

 ## 4 examples of common, impure code:

 - code with a read reference to global state, RNG, DateTime